sonos/torch-to-nnef/README.md

     compression_level: int = 0, # tar.gz compression level
     log_level=logging.WARN, # default being logging.INFO
-    check_same_io_as_tract=True, # default False need tract installed on machine )
+    check_same_io_as_tract=True, # default False need tract installed on machine debug_bundle_path=Path("./debug.tgz"), # if end with tgz will be archived else folder will be created
+    # debug_bundle_path is generated only if tract IO is not valid
+)
 ```